ArnoJims/Habit-Master/README.md

    Make sure the 'Add python.exe to PATH' box is ticked.
    <img width="817" height="517" alt="image" src="https://github.com/user-attachments/assets/4804055c-1243-421b-a8f4-cbc609a2026d" />

 2. Install the required modules from the requirements.txt file by opening command prompt and entering the the following like so:
+  Open a new terminal from your Habit-Master-main file on your desktop.

+   Paste this command and press enter.
+   '''python -m pip install -r requirements.txt'''

-3. Run the database_setup.py file to create your sqlite databases by doing the following:
+4. Run the database_setup.py file to create your sqlite databases by doing the following:
+   Open a new terminal from your Habit-Master-main file on your desktop.

+   Paste this commend and press enter.
+   '''python database_setup.py'''

+   You should see a message like the one below if you database was set up successfully.

-4. All set!
+6. All set!
 Follow the Usage Guide to find out how to open and use the application.

 ## Usage Guide

 ### 1. Opening Habit Master

-To open your application, right click on the desktop icon and click on "Open in Terminal".
-Then type "python Habit_Master.py" into the terminal and press enter to run the application.
+To open your application, open a new terminal from your Habit-Master-main file on your desktop.

+Type in the following and press enter to start your program.
+Each time you close your program you need to open it again in this same way.
+'''python Habit_Master.py'''

 ### 2. Navigating the Main Menu